The Flume (Alton Towers)

 The Flume was a Log Flume at Alton Towers in Staffordshire.
 It opened in 1981 and was rethemed in 2004 coinciding with its sponsorship by Imperial Leather.
 The ride was a bath time themed log flume with three drops.
 It was the longest log flume attraction in the world at the time of opening.
 The attraction closed in 2015 and was replaced by the Wicker Man rollercoaster.

 Ride experience

-The ride was approximately six minutes long and began with the loading of passengers into the boats, which had a maximum capacity of five.
-The boarding took place in a moving, circular station.
-Once the boat dispatched from the station, it took several turns through woodland and then travelled up to the first lift hill.
-The boat was then dropped down a small drop to gain some height, turning around the woodland until it came to the second lift hill, which was enclosed in a darkened hut, followed by a 'blind' drop.
-Following the Imperial Leather sponsorship, a shower sprinkler and riders were met with a giant rubber duck statue.
-The ride then traveled through more woodland before embarking up a 86ft lift hill, then swiftly dropping riders 85ft where riders were usually soaked with water.
-The boats then travelled through two shower sprinklers before returning to the station.
+The ride lasted approximately six minutes and began with passengers boarding boats with a maximum capacity of five.
+Boarding took place in a moving, circular station.
+After dispatch, the boats navigated several turns through woodland before ascending the first lift hill.
+This was followed by a small drop, leaving the trough elevated as the boat continued winding through the tree canopies.
+The ride then reached the second lift hill, enclosed within a darkened hut, followed by a “blind” drop in darkness.

+Following the sponsorship by Imperial Leather, riders were greeted with themed elements, including a shower sprinkler and a giant rubber duck statue.
+The boats then traveled through additional woodland before ascending an 86-foot lift hill, which was immediately followed by a swift 85-foot drop, usually soaking riders.
+The ride concluded with the boats passing through two more shower sprinklers before returning to the station.